-- International Journal of Medical Arts is the Official Journal of the Damietta Faculty of Medicine, Al-Azhar University, Egypt - It is an International, Open Access, Double-blind, Peer-reviewed monthly published Journal. - ♦ The First Issue was published in July 2019 - Published under the Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0). - The Egyptian Knowledge Bank hosts the web site of- and supports IJMA - UMA follows the regulations of the International Committee of Medical Journal Editors - UMA is a member of the International Society of Managing and Technical Editors - UMA is indexed in the "Directory of Open Access Journals" [15 January 2021], and J-Gate [29-6-2021] - ➡ IJMA is Listed in: "Index Copernicus", "Publons", "Academic resource index [ResearchBib]", "Electronics journal library", "Eurasian Scientific Journal Index", "WorldCat" Superstar Journal Database, and "Citefactor" - ♥ IJMA introduced to the search engine [BASE] through DOAJ
+- ◆ International Journal of Medical Arts is the Official Scientific Journal of the Damietta Faculty of Medicine, Al-Azhar University, Egypt - ♦ It is an International, Open Access, Double-blind, Peer-reviewed, monthly-published (starting January 2022) Journal - The First Issue was published in July 2019 - Published under the following license: Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0). - The Egyptian Knowledge Bank hosts the web site and supports IJMA - IJMA follows the regulations of the International Committee of Medical Journal Editors - IJMA is a member of the International Society of Managing and - ♦ Technical Editors - IJMA is indexed in the "Directory of Open Access Journals" [Indexed on 15 January 2021], Index Copernicus and J-Gate [29-6-2021]. - ♦ IJMA Listed in - "Publons", "Academic resource index [ResearchBib]", "Electronics journal library", "Eurasian Scientific Journal Index", World Catalogue of Scientific Journals, Information Matrix for the Analysis of Journals (MIAR) live 2021, WorldCat and "Citefactor" - IJMA introduced to the search engine [BASE] through DOAJ